 Unfortunate thing was they had got this little boy and they tore him apart, they went right up inside his body and made a terrible mess of him.
 And I know because I had to go on the coroner's inquest after that as a witness, and look at the body.
 It was scary.
-My love affair with dogs ended then.82
+My love affair with dogs ended then.

 Frank Tester documented a similar case at Pangnirtung about the same time, in 1961-62.
 In this case, a missionary's five-year-old daughter was attacked while playing outside her parents' home.
-This led to a series of dramatic airplane and helicopter flights to reach medical care that saved her life.83
+This led to a series of dramatic airplane and helicopter flights to reach medical care that saved her life.

-A seasoned Arctic administrator, W. G. "Moose" Kerr, observed in 1960 that dog bites and maulings were part of a general pattern of avoidable risk in the Arctic:
+A seasoned Arctic administrator, W. G. "Moose" Kerr, observed in 1960 that maulings were part of a general pattern of avoidable risk in the Arctic:

-From experience in the north I personally do not think that "wandering" dogs create any greater hazard than does the normal automobile traffic of southern Canada.
-In the south we warn our children of the necessary safeguards and there is no reason why we can't do the same in the north.
-It is also my experience that a tied-up dog, if approached by children, is more dangerous than a "wandering" one.84
+From experience in the North I personally do not think that "Wandering" dogs create any greater hazard than does the normal automobile traffic of southern Canada.
+In the South we warn our children of the necessary safeguards and there is no reason why we can't do the same in the North.
+It is also my experience that a tied-up dog, if approached by children, is more dangerous than a "Wandering" one.